HESPERIA

 Mars Reborn: homepage -- Index: Martian place names -- Planetocopia: more world-models

-This vast stretch of Southern Highlands looks at first glance like the biggest unbroken desert left on Mars.
-At the lower right is red, flat Cimmeria.
-Aside from craters and ejecta, it's a monotonous dry plain.
+This vast stretch of the Southern Highlands looks at first glance like the biggest unbroken desert left on Mars.
+But let's look closer.

-Beyond the crater-oasis of Herschel (top center) pioneering trees turn the steppe into savanna; slowly the trees thicken until, near the equator, the Great Escarpment drops us (and quite a few waterfalls) into the Aeolian rainforest.
+North past the huge crater-oasis of Herschel (top center) pioneering trees turn the steppe into savanna; slowly the trees thicken until, near the equator, the Great Escarpment drops us (and quite a few waterfalls) into the rainforests of Aeolia.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books